-I think this still is a very traditional thinking from times when companies did care much about themselves and less about the customer.
+I think this still is very traditional thinking from times when companies did care much about themselves and less about the customer.

-OTP doesn’t tell you anything about client satisfaction!
+Airline on-time performance doesn’t tell you anything about client satisfaction!

 But let’s leave the philosophic terrain and start with the hard facts, why OTP doesn’t tell you anything about client satisfaction.

 Let’s assume the feeder flights carry 100 passengers each, 50 of them connecting to the outbound flight.
 That means 400 passengers arrive at the hub and 200 connect to the long-haul flight.
-And finally, let’s assume that all feeder flights are perfectly on time.
+And finally, let’s assume that all feeder flights are entirely on time.
 However, the long-haul flight is delayed by three hours.

 Use KPIs that focus on your clients